rcosta358/aguda-rs/aguda-M4.md

 #### Short-Circuit Boolean Expressions

-The short-circuit boolean expressions (`&&` and `||`) were implemented using a custom function that:
+The short-circuit boolean expressions (`&&`, `||` and `!`) were implemented to optimize boolean expressions.

+For the `&&` and `||` operators, it is done as follows:

-1. Evaluates the left operand
+- The left operand is evaluated
-2. Depending on the operation, proceeds as follows:
+- Depending on the operation, proceeds as follows:
   - `&&`:
     - If the result of the left operand is `false`, then the right side is not evaluated and branches to the end of the boolean expression (short-circuit)
     - If the result of the left operand is `true`, then the right operand is evaluated
   - `||`:
     - If the result of the left operand is `true`, then the right side is not evaluated and branches to the end of the boolean expression (short-circuit)
     - If the result of the left operand is `false`, then the right operand is evaluated

-3. In the end, a phi node is used to select the result
+For the `!` operator, it is done differently:

+It works by counting the number of chained not operations in the expression.
+- **Even Count**: the not operations cancel each other out, so no extra code is generated for the negation of the boolean expression, and just the innermost expression is generated
+- **Odd Count**: a single not operation is generated to negate the innermost expression